maulidyafauziyyah/loan_approval_dataset/README.md

-# Assignment Objectives
+# Objectives

-Project ini dibuat guna mengevaluasi konsep Machine Learning sebagai berikut:
+This project is created to evaluate the understanding of the Machine Learning concepts as follows:

-- Mampu memahami konsep Machine Learning secara keseluruhan.
+- Ability to comprehend the overall concept of Machine Learning.
-- Mampu mempersiapkan data untuk digunakan dalam model Supervised Learning (Classification atau Regression).
+- Ability to prepare data for use in Supervised Learning models (Classification or Regression).
-- Mampu mengimplementasikan Supervised Learning (Classification atau Regression) dengan data yang dipilih.
+- Ability to implement Supervised Learning (Classification or Regression) with selected data.
-- Mampu melakukan Hyperparameter Tuning dan Model Improvement.
+- Ability to perform Hyperparameter Tuning and Model Improvement.
-- Mampu melakukan Model Deployment.
+- Ability to perform Model Deployment.

 ---

 ## Data Sources
-Dataset diambil dari repository dibawah ini:
+The dataset is obtained from the following repository:

 - [Kaggle datasets](Dataset's URL: https://www.kaggle.com/datasetsarchitsharma01/loan-approval-prediction-dataset)